45Drives/ceph/src/tools/CephArmor/README.md

-This API adds cryptography functionality to the Ceph cluster through the "FKHENC" API.
+This API adds cryptography functionality to the Ceph cluster through the "CephArmor" API.

 Instruction: